isomerpages/ura-mbsc2020/_FAQ/2-ticketing.md

 #### 4. Will there be an actual countdown to midnight?

 Yes, there will be a final countdown to 2020.
-At the stroke of midnight, there will be a grand finale fireworks display to usher in the new year so don't leave your seats just yet!
+At the stroke of midnight, there will be a grand finale fireworks display to usher in the New Year so don't leave your seats just yet!

 #### 5. Will I be refunded if I am not able to attend or if there are unforeseen circumstances (e.g. Inclement weather)?